The map component displays a custom interactive map with markers on it.

 Example Use Cases

-4. Real-Time Tracking: Create dynamic dashboards that track vehicles, assets, or users live using PostGIS or MS SQL Server geospatial time series data.
+Real-Time Tracking: Create dynamic dashboards that track vehicles, assets, or users live using PostGIS or MS SQL Server geospatial time series data.
+Use the shell component to auto-refresh the map.

 class attribute added to the container in HTML.
 It can be used to apply custom styling to this item through css.
 Added in v0.18.0.